Protryon/AvunaHTTPD-Java/README.md

 Main Website: http://www.avuna.org/

+# This is now outdated, please look at the new versions written in C in several other repos on this GitHub account.

 Avuna HTTPD - General Server Applications<br>
 Copyright (C) 2015 Maxwell Bruce<br>
 This program is free software: you can redistribute it and/or modify<br>